 8 out of 10 new businesses fail within their first 18 months.
 It is another level again to find a business that will also offer opportunities for groups of people.
 It’s then another dimension altogether, to do all those things while providing support, training, workplace modifications and work practice modification for people with disability to participate meaningfully.

-This is from a guest lecture I gave at Flinders University in August 2017 – Disability and Community Inclusion, School of Health Sciences, Faculty of Medicine, Nursing and Health Sciences.
+Originating from a guest lecture given at Flinders University in August 2017 – Disability and Community Inclusion, School of Health Sciences, Faculty of Medicine, Nursing and Health Sciences.
 Developmental Education Students.

 Social Enterprises I have been connected with over the past 30 years include:

 CEO of SA Group Enterprises Inc. – 1995-2014

 Aspitech – Electronics recycling and computer refurbishing – 2007-2014

 Inprint Design – Graphic design, print brokering and website development – 1995-2014

 Link Disability Magazine – Full-colour national print magazine publication – 2005-2014

 Optcom – Website, Database development and multimedia – 2000-2005